capawesome-team/capacitor-mlkit/.changeset/two-steaks-impress.md

 '@capacitor-mlkit/barcode-scanning': patch
 ---

-Added screenSize on barcode reading response.
-Also tweak the ios orientation to default 'portrait' when it reports 'flat'
+Tweak the ios orientation to default 'portrait' when it reports 'flat'